adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/authentication.md

 ![AAD B2C Create Flow - Create an App Step 3][img49]

 You will need the Application ID and App Key (which you copied earlier) later on.
-The next step is to create a Sign-up policy.
-We'll create a policy for signing up with an email address and email confirmation:
+The next step is to create a Sign-in/Sign-up policy.
+We'll create a policy for signing up with an email address and email confirmation, then signing in with that email address:

-* In the **Settings** blade, click on **Sign-up policies**.
+* In the **Settings** blade, click on **Sign-up or sign-in policies**.
 * Click on the **+ Add** button.
 * Give the policy a name, like **emailPolicy**.
 * Click on **Identity providers**: